tbm00/CmdFilter64/README.md

 # CmdFilter64
-A spigot plugin that filters Java command suggestions with a blacklist.
+A spigot plugin that filters Java & Bedrock command suggestions with a blacklist.

 Created by tbm00 for play.mc64.wtf.